JoeBalker/Team-Website/README.md

-# Team 4788, Can't Control's Team Website
+# fork of frc curtin 4788 website.

-## Contributing
+## no contributing for you

-Look in at contributing in .github to get started!
+why are you still here